Oscillation probabilities for a PT-symmetric non-Hermitian two-state system: Acknowledgments

 \section{Acknowledgments}

 This work was motivated in part by the Masters Thesis of MD and RM, supervised at the University of Nottingham by PM~\cite{MDRMThesis}.
+PM would like to thank King's College London for the support of visitor status.
 The work of JA and JE was supported by the United Kingdom Science and Technology Facilities Council (STFC) [Grant No.~ST/T000759/1] and Engineering and Physical Sciences Research Council (EPSRC) [Grant No.~EP/V002821/1].
 The work of MD was supported by the European Union’s Horizon 2020 research and innovation programme under grant agreement No.~765048.
-The work of RM was supported by an EPSRC PhD studentship grant [Grant No.~EP/R513271/1].
-The work of PM was supported by a Nottingham Research Fellowship from the University of Nottingham, and a United Kingdom Research and Innovation (UKRI) Future Leaders Fellowship [Grant Nos.~MR/V021974/1 and~MR/V021974/2].
+The work of RM was supported by an EPSRC PhD studentship grant [Grant No.~EP/R513271/1] and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762 - TRR 257.
+The work of PM was supported by a Nottingham Research Fellowship from the University of Nottingham, the Science and Technology Facilities Council (STFC) [Grant No.~ST/X00077X/1], and a United Kingdom Research and Innovation (UKRI) Future Leaders Fellowship [Grant Nos.~MR/V021974/1 and~MR/V021974/2].
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.